To the Terms and Conditions for consumers

 1.2

-Terms and conditions of the client or third parties shall not apply, even if the Company does not separately object to their validity in individual cases.
-Even if the Company refers to a letter that contains or refers to terms and conditions of the client or a third party, this does not constitute agreement with the validity of those terms and conditions.
+The general terms and conditions of the Client or third parties do not apply, even if the company does not reject said terms and conditions specifically.
+Even if the company refers to a document containing or referring to the general terms and conditions of the Client or of a third party, this does not constitute the acceptance of the validity of the general terms and conditions.

 2. Offer and conclusion of contract